oneplus-x/The-Bug-Hunters-Methodology/README.md

 * [Mobile vulnerabilities](/10_Mobile.md)
 * [Auxiliary Information](/11_Auxiliary_Info.md)

-The goal of the project is to incorporate more up to date resources for bug hunters and web hackers to use during thier day-to-day work.
+The goal of the project is to incorporate more up to date resources for bug hunters and web hackers to use during their day-to-day work.

-@jhaddix

 ## Defcon Video